 Remember your goals - it’s vital when making your list to consider which productivity improvements could have the biggest impact on your strategic goals.
 For example, there’s no point focusing on your customer service workflow if improvements to your production line could help you achieve your goal of increasing units shipped.

 The research phase of your productivity strategy may be an extremely simple process – as you were conducting your productivity audit you may have noticed a familiar pattern across several departments.
 One single solution might solve a range of problems at once.

 Or, things will be a little more complicated.
 You’ll need to implement a range of different strategies to manage productivity.
 In this situation, an outside opinion might provide some guidance, especially on the technology front.
-Locate a WorkflowMax IT partner in your town – they’ll be able to suggest a suite of cloud tools to dramatically improve your
+Find a WorkflowMax IT partner or cloud integrator in your town – they’ll be able to suggest a suite of cloud tools to dramatically improve your

 When researching solutions to your productivity woes, consider:

-Technology – could your productivity problems be solved by rethinking your technology stack?
+Technology – this has become even more important if your team works remotely some or all of the time.
+Could your productivity problems be solved by rethinking your technology stack?
 Look at how your teams use technology for their processes, and pay particular attention to accounts, project management, document management and sharing, and inventory.
 What solutions are on the market to improve these areas?

 Training – are your productivity drains occurring because staff lack training in the most efficient way to perform certain tasks?
 Look at areas where some extra professional development could solve your productivity issues.